avrilcoghlan/LittleBookofRBiomedicalStats/src/installr.rst

 part of its name, you can search for the function name using the help.search() and RSiteSearch() functions.
-The help.search() function searches to see if you already have a function installed (from one of the R libraries that you have installed) that may be related to some topic you're interested in.
-The RSiteSearch() function searches all R functions (including those in libraries that you haven't yet installed) for functions related to the topic you are interested in.
+The help.search() function searches to see if you already have a function installed (from one of the R packages that you have installed) that may be related to some topic you're interested in.
+The RSiteSearch() function searches all R functions (including those in packages that you haven't yet installed) for functions related to the topic you are interested in.

 For example, if you want to know if there